Port of Liverpool

-During the height of the British Empire in the 19th century, Liverpool was the second most important city after London.
-Given city status by King John in 1207, Liverpool's favorable position on the River Mersey, along with its direct canal and railway links to the industrial Midlands, gave it an advantage to develop as a major international trading port.
-Shipbuilding yards, repair yards and docks stretched for miles along both banks.
-In the days before air travel, passenger liner companies such as Cunard and Canadian Pacific carried millions of immigrants to new lives in North America, and other steamship lines connected Liverpool with South America, Africa, Asia and Australia.
-In the early 20th century, 100 passenger ships were Liverpool-registered.
+Liverpool's favorable position on the River Mersey, along with its direct canal and railway links to the industrial Midlands allowed it to develop as a major international trading port as early as the 17th century.
+In the early 20th century, shipbuilding yards and docks stretched for miles along both banks, and more than 100 passenger ships were Liverpool-registered.
+In the days before air travel, these passenger liner companies such as Cunard and Canadian Pacific carried millions of immigrants to new lives in North America, while a host of other steamship lines connected Liverpool with South America, Africa, Asia and Australia.

 When in England, English is always your best bet.

 Several popular lunchtime eateries (open by 11 a.m.) are located within walking distance of the landing stage in the mid-19th century World Heritage buildings that make up the Albert Dock warehouses.
 Est Est Est is an Italian/Mediterranean-style restaurant located next door to the Merseyside Maritime Museum.
 Blue Bar & Grill offers an eclectic menu with grilled specialties, and dining is inside or outside on a balcony overlooking the waterfront.

 One restaurant with an ocean liner theme is the Seven Seas Brasserie at the Liner Hotel, Lord Nelson Street, just to the left of Lime Street (railroad) Station and one block up.
 The lobby, bar, restaurant, function rooms, corridors and bedrooms are attractively decorated with shipping posters, prints and photographs.
 Fresh fish menu items are a good choice.
 The Liner is also a moderately priced and well-located hotel option.